moj-analytical-services/data-engineering-exports/CONTRIBUTING.md

 The tests should run automatically when you open a pull request.

-To run just the unit tests, run `pytest tests -k "not end_to_end" --disable-warnings -vv`
+To run just the unit tests, run `pytest tests -vv -k "not end_to_end" -W ignore::DeprecationWarning`

 To include the end-to-end test: